https://www.crowebs.net/

 A Quarter of Landlords Plan to Sell at Least One Property in the Next Year

 A new report suggests that over a quarter of UK Buy-to-Let (BTL) landlords are planning to sell one or more of their properties in the next 12 months.
-That’s up from the previous study and almost three times higher than the proportion of landlords considering selling up in 2015.
+That’s up from the

 Read more